julianshapiro/velocity/packages/velocity/README.md

 ###**Comparisons**

 Famo.us is a full-fledged mobile app framework built around a physics engine.
-The amount of work Steve Newcomb and Mark Lu have put into vertically integrating the Famous development stack is astounding.

 GSAP is a richly-featured animation platform with a ton of power.
 GSAP is what inspired me to pursue the development of Velocity.

 As for Velocity, its focus is on being a very lightweight and fast tool for drastically improving UI animation performance and workflow.
-I put an extensive amount of work and attention to detail into it.

 With each of these solutions, we're comparing options that are the product of nothing but love -- for performance and for the Web.
 Choose whichever is best suited to your task at-hand.
 They're all very fast.